jasminefifi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Deletes all files ending with `~` in the current working directory
+Creates three new directories in current directory